sani-coop/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 **********

 In numerical input problems, learners enter numbers or specific and relatively simple mathematical expressions to answer a question.
-The answer that a learner enters is converted to a symbolic expression that appears below the response field.
+The LMS automatically converts the answer that learners enter into a symbolic expression that appears below the response field.

 Responses for numerical input problems can include integers, fractions, and constants such as pi and *g*.
 Responses can also include text representing